pschuermann/community-of-practice/README.md

 [Get Together: How to build a community with your people](https://www.amazon.com/Get-Together-build-community-people/dp/1732265194) by Stripe Press.

 [Where Good Ideas Come From](https://www.amazon.com/Where-Good-Ideas-Come-Innovation-ebook/dp/B0046ZRZ30/) not specifically about communities, but you get some ideas of the magic that can happen in communities.
-Get some different ways to think about CoPs like liquid networks, MIT’s building 20 and Microsoft’s building 99
+Get some different ways to think about CoPs like liquid networks, serendipitous discoveries from from shared spaces like MIT’s building 20 and Microsoft’s building 99

 # Talks